Renting in Rotterdam

 Renting in Rotterdam South

 Rotterdam South encompasses the southern areas of the city, including Feijenoord, IJsselmonde, and Charlois.
-The most eye-catching part is Kop van Zuid, where the Erasmus Bridge connects to the city center.
+The most eye-catching part is Kop van Zuid, where the Erasmus Bridge connects to the city centre.
 This area has been spectacularly developed with high-rises like De Rotterdam by Rem Koolhaas and the new Luxor Theater.
 Rotterdam South has long had a lesser reputation but is now undergoing a massive transformation with the National Program Rotterdam South.
 This makes it an interesting area for those who want to benefit from rising values and increasing amenities.

-Neighborhoods: Kop van Zuid, Noordereiland, Afrikaanderwijk, Vreewijk, Lombardijen, Charlois
+Neighbourhoods: Kop van Zuid, Noordereiland, Afrikaanderwijk, Vreewijk, Lombardijen, Charlois

 Suitable for: Starters, investors, young professionals, budget-conscious families